ghuron/wdpy/README.md

 Minimalistic framework for continuous replication of external sources content to wikidata.
 Few scripts demonstrate the use of the framework in practice:
-* [yad_vashem.py](/src/yad_vashem.py) replacates basic info about [Righteous Among the Nations](https://en.wikipedia.org/wiki/Righteous_Among_the_Nations) from https://https://righteous.yadvashem.org/ to wikidata.
-Data is obtained via internal API.
 * [simbad_dap.py](/src/simbad_dap.py) replicates stars/galaxies astrometry information from https://simbad.u-strasbg.fr/simbad/ to wikidata.
 Data is obtained by running ADQL queries via Table Access Protocol (TAP).
+* [arxiv.py](/src/arxiv.py) replicates some pieces of preprints metadata from https://arxiv.org.
+Data is obtained both via regular public API and OAI-PMH.
 * [exoplanet_eu.py](/src/exoplanet_eu.py) replicates exoplanets astrometry information from http://exoplanet.eu/ to wikidata.
 List of exoplanets is obtained via internal API, actual data is scrapped from html (because no API provide real sources for the measurements).
-Utilizes script above to create parent star if one does not exist in wikidata.
+Utilizes scripts above to create/update parent star or preprint when necessary.
+* [yad_vashem.py](/src/yad_vashem.py) replacates basic info about [Righteous Among the Nations](https://en.wikipedia.org/wiki/Righteous_Among_the_Nations) from https://https://righteous.yadvashem.org/ to wikidata.
+Data is obtained via internal API.

 # Installation
 You can run them in IDE of your choice, just specify your login and password as a command line argument.
 Required modules can be installed by ```pip install -r src/requirements.txt```